Meet NALI's Council Members

 NALI is controlled by an elected all-volunteer Council of Management of experienced launderette owners and representatives of the industry's principal supplier companies:

-B. Herring - Chairman and Editor of Launderette and Cleaning WorldBruce has a long history in sales, initially selling IBM office products and later, coincidentally, commercial laundry equipment for Automations International.
+B. Herring - President and Editor of Launderette and Cleaning WorldBruce has a long history in sales, initially selling IBM office products and later, coincidentally, commercial laundry equipment for Automations International.
 A brief period with Warner Howard (Coinamatic) followed after Automations was incorporated into their group which led to him joining Armstrong Commercial Laundry Systems as area sales manager leading to a fruitful career of 25 years until retirement in February 2014.
 During this time became involved with the construction and operation of many launderettes, including his own, an interest which is undiminished to this day.
-This contrasted somewhat with his earlier endeavours with the then Moss Empires, learning the business of running theatres including the illustrious London Palladium followed by a brief foray into the world of rock band management and concert promotion.Bruce was elected Chairman in 2005 and is an Elected Representative of NALI direct members.
+This contrasted somewhat with his earlier endeavours with the then Moss Empires, learning the business of running theatres including the illustrious London Palladium followed by a brief foray into the world of rock band management and concert promotion.Bruce was NALI Chairman from 2005 to 2020, and is an Elected Representative of NALI direct members.

 A.R.
-Duckworth - President and Webmaster
+Duckworth - Hon.
+Life Vice-President and Webmaster

 Tony’s family business was established by his parents over fifty years ago.
 Having worked in the Lancashire business for 25 years he is a fount of useless information about the launderette industry.
 He puts this to good use trying to entertain members who attend the November NoLA/NALI meetings in Manchester.
 Serving on the NALI Council since 1999, Tony is an Elected Representative of NoLA.
+He served as President from 2005 to 2020, having previously been NALI Chairman.

 J.T.
-Trapp - Vice-President and Treasurer
+Trapp - Hon.
+Life Vice-President and Treasurer

 A qualified Accountant, John began his working life with Associated Liver Launderettes Ltd operating a chain of launderettes in and around Liverpool.
 Seeing merit in the business, he seized an opportunity to take control of the Company.
 John is one of the longest serving members of NALI, being an elected Council member and Treasurer for over 40 years.